Immersions, exchanges and pilgrimages play important roles in a Jesuit education

 Pilgrimages are opportunities for students to journey in faith with the hope of increasing and strengthening one’s spirituality and union with the Church’s tradition of prayer, sacraments and community life.
 These can certainly be a result of immersions and exchanges as well, but pilgrimages require a participant to have an expectant and outward faith that celebrates holiness.

-The Office of Faith and Justice - offering you entrance to a world much larger than yourself...
+Experiences that offer you entrance to a world much larger than yourself...